grigorymore/rev-ops-guild/01 — build-guild/99 — Updates/update-0.001.md

 - Open backlog: a transparent list of what we’re building next
 - Slack channel `#build-guild`: follow for updates and to contribute to the backlog

-If you want to help shape the stack or add ideas, jump into `#build-guild` or open a PR in the repo.
+If you want to help shape the stack or add ideas, jump into `#build-guild`